 How Can Treatment Be Administered at Home?

 It is only natural that patients worry first and foremost about convenience.
-In this case they get what they want because the treatment is administered in the home of the patient, with the direction and guidance of B-Cure’s professional team.
+In this case they get what they want because the treatment is administered in the home of the patient, with the direction and guidance of B-Cure’s professional team and your physician.
 It does not involve pain, inconvenience or any known side effects.
+Please note, that one should never use the B-Cure Laser device as a stand-alone treatment.

 How Does B-Cure Laser Pro Work?

 Low-level laser therapy (LLLT – also known as cold laser) is a laser beam that acts on the skin and at the same time penetrates deep into the underlying tissues, with no heating effect and without damaging the skin.
 Low-level laser therapy stimulates cell activity, strengthens cell signals, and increases the efficiency of the body’s natural immune system.
-It boosts the production of anti-inflammatory enzymes, releases endorphins (pain reducing hormones) and increases the formation of collagen and elastin which promotes the healing of wounds and the rehabilitation of the injured area following
+It boosts the production of anti-inflammatory enzymes, releases endorphins (pain reducing hormones) and increases the formation of collagen and elastin, and may be used to treat wounds as part of an adjunctive treatment.